 For literally centuries, the only really useful kind of battery for storage of large amount of power was the lead-acid battery.
 They are cheap, they are well understood, and they work.
 There was no practical alternative.
 Technology has (finally!) marched on, and various Lithium battery types are on the market for cruising boats.
 In many applications Lithium batteries are clearly and simply the best, but that does not mean they are best everywhere.

 They command a HUGE price premium, and promise all kinds of great and amazing benefits.
 Are they worth it the significant extra investment?
-For the typical cruising sailor the answer continues to be a resounding NO. Now that might change as the costs and capabilities change but as of the end of 2019, the number of sailboats for whom Lithium batteries make economic sense, or even technical sense, is very small.
+In my opinion (and that is worth what you have paid for it!) for the typical cruising sailor the answer continues to be a resounding NO. Now that might change as the costs and capabilities change but as of the end of 2019, the number of sailboats for whom Lithium batteries make economic sense, or even technical sense, is very small.
 Let’s have a look at why.

 I have taken the liberty of pulling a major seller’s list of reasons why you should buy a Lithium battery, and will comment on them point by point.
 In almost every case, the argument in favor of Lithium batteries is slanted by selecting the LEAST good lead acid battery as a comparator.
 When we look at the latest, and best, lead acid batteries, a very different story comes to the front.
 Most of the benefits that are claimed for the Lithium batteries are accurate, or as close to accurate as you can expect from the marketing department, but the vast majority of them are also irrelevant to the cruising sailor.